Last Updated on April 16, 2023 by Andrew Pirie

-Playing Softball in Elementary, it was towards high school and recognized her ability in the throws.
+Playing Softball in Elementary, was towards high school, and recognized her ability in the throws.

-Josepine De la Vina ability at school meets where she excelled in throwing events caught the eye of Deans Amancio Alcordo and Vicente Tigas, who put her on a scholarship.‘As she became known due to her height, Big Jo grew to an intimidating 6’0, exceeding tall for a Filipina, especially in those days.
+Josephine De la Vina’s ability at school meets where she excelled in throwing events caught the eye of Deans Amancio Alcordo and Vicente Tigas, who put her on a scholarship.‘As she became known due to her height, Big Jo grew to an intimidating 6’0, exceeding tall for a Filipina, especially in those days.

 “Every time I’d win in an international meet, tears would fill my eyes when the Philippine tri-color was hoisted and the band played the National Anthem.
 Although my father is Mexican I believe I should remain a Filipino.
 I am proud to be one.”

-Jospehine De la Vina was the country’s greatest ever female thrower at the height of her powers in the 1960s and 1970s.
+Josephine De la Vina was the country’s greatest-ever female thrower at the height of her powers in the 1960s and 1970s.

 Judging by the age of some first sea game participants.
 Lydia was 15 and Elma 14 when they debuted for the Philippines in relays.
 It wouldn’t be out of the question to think De la Vina might have competed in the SEA Games in 1961 in Rangoon, then known as the SEA Peninsula Games.